11DE784A/11DE784A.github.io/_posts/2024-06-15-fiorentino-pictureshow.markdown

 ---

 I visited the Galileo Galilei Institute in Florence for a couple of weeks in April and May.
-Here are some pictures from the trips.
+Here are some pictures from the trip.

 {% include image.html width="wide"
 url="/assets/images/fiorentino_pictureshow/skyline_afternoon_h.jpg"